On the Fujita Phenomenon for a Forced Spatio-Temporal Fractional Diffusion Equation: Introduction and main results

-\item The special case $\alpha = 1$ with integer $\ts \geq 1$ was previously analyzed in~\cite{Majd}. \item Our results show that the presence of the external forcing term $t^\sigma \bw(x)$ accelerates finite-time blow-up compared to the dynamics observed in the unforced case. \item More specifically, the analysis indicates that the space-time dependent forcing term counteracts the regularizing effects of the spatio-temporal diffusion governed by the fractional operators $\partial_t^\alpha$ and $(-\Delta)^\ts$. \item A crucial factor for blow-up is the positivity of the total mass of $\bw$.
+\item A crucial factor for blow-up is the positivity of the total mass of $\bw$.
 In particular, when $\sigma > 0$, the temporal amplification enhances the effect of the forcing, thereby lowering the critical exponent $p^*$ beyond which solutions necessarily blow up. \item These results emphasize the delicate balance between dissipation due to fractional diffusion and amplification induced by external forcing, highlighting the significant role of the temporal factor $t^\sigma$ in governing blow-up. \end{enumerate} \end{rem}

 We now turn to the analysis of the global theory.
 Global existence is established under the assumption that the initial data is sufficiently small in the critical norm, and that the forcing term is suitably small in an appropriate functional norm.
 The main result in this setting is stated as follows: \begin{thm} Let $N\geq1$, $\alpha, \ts \in (0,1)$, and $-\alpha<\sigma \leq 0$.
 Assume that $p \geq \frac{N\alpha-2\ts\sigma}{N\alpha-2\ts(\alpha+\sigma)}$, where $ N>2\ts$.
 Let us define ${r_c}=\frac{N\alpha(p-1)}{2\ts\sigma(p-1)+2\ts\alpha p}$ and recall that $p_c$ is given by \eqref{p-c}.
 Then, for any initial data $u_0\in L^{p_c}(\mathbb{R}^N)$ and $\bw \in L^{r_c}(\mathbb{R}^N)$, with the property that $\|u_0\|_{L^{p_c}} + \|\bw\|_{L^{r_c}}$ is sufficiently small, the equation \eqref{main} admits a global solution $u$ in time. \end{thm}